MissionMarsFourthHorizon/operation-remote-resupply/Module 3/Operation Remote Resupply, Part 3.md

 Now that Drone Lander has been added to source control and uploaded to a GitHub repository, you can configure Visual Studio Mobile Center to build it directly from there.

 <a name="Exercise3"></a>
-## Exercise 3: Configure Visual Studio Mobile Center for automated builds ##
+## Exercise 3: Enable automated builds ##

-With Visual Studio Mobile Center build integration, you can manage your source code in a GitHub repository and create an installable app package automatically with every commit or push.
+With Visual Studio Mobile Center's build feature, you can store your source code in a GitHub repository and create an installable app package automatically with every commit or push — a process known as *continuous integration*.
 Best of all, you don't need to provision any agents or external machines to build your apps.
 Mobile Center takes care of this and will compile your Android (and optionally iOS) apps right from the repo with no manual setup on your side.
 In this exercise, you will configure Visual Studio Mobile Center to build the app from the repo you established in the previous exercise.

 1. Open your Visual Studio Mobile Center apps collection by navigating to [https://mobile.azure.com/apps](https://mobile.azure.com/apps).
 Then click **Drone Lander for Android**.